bitrifttech/li/README.md

    This will guide you through:
    - Choosing your AI provider (OpenRouter or Cerebras)
    - Supplying the provider API key
-   - Selecting classifier and planner models (OpenRouter only)
+   - Selecting a planner model (OpenRouter only)
    - Configuring timeout and token limits

 2. **Add your provider API key**: